videlais/Unofficial-Ink-Cookbook/_chapters/03-writing-your-first-ink-story.md

 # Chapter 3: Writing Your First Ink Story

+**Learning Objectives:** By the end of this chapter, you will be able to:

+- Define key Ink terminology including weave, flow, and choices
+- Construct basic choices and flows in the Inky Editor
+- Apply comments and tags to document and annotate your code
+- Experiment with the Preview pane to test different story paths

 - [Chapter 3: Writing Your First Ink Story](#chapter-3-writing-your-first-ink-story)
   - [Common Terms](#common-terms)
   - [Creating a New Project](#creating-a-new-project)